Welcome to the Plympton House. Have I some tales to tell you! |

 This makes sense, since it is carrying the burden of the structure above it.
 This term has been used since the fourteenth century, and even back then referred to the massive beams that one can see in the center of the ceiling of each room.

-A particular note of interest is the chimney.
+A particular note of interest are the front bricks of the chimney directly above the hearth.
 When the first Thomas Plympton house burned down and this one was erected to replace it, it was built around the only part of the original home that survived the fire: the brick fireplace and chimney.
 As Henry Ford's chief architect, Ed Cutler, mentioned upon tearing it down to be shipped to Greenfield Village: "They were all little old hand-made bricks.
 Of course, to an ordinary person, a brick is a brick, but these were little hand-made things and were crooked as the dickens, and we built the fireplace of them.

 There were four of them that had markings on them.
 I think one was 1640, and the other was W.X.P.